Investment Fraud Lawyer Serving Clients in Orange County, CA

 Investors only want to believe that they will succeed and make fast returns on their investments.
 Anything less and they may consider investing their money elsewhere.
 So, it makes some sense that individuals and institutions promise more than they may be able to conceivably deliver in their attempt to land new investors.
 However, such misrepresentations can result in charges for investment fraud.

 Sentencing for investment fraud cases largely depends on how much was lost by the supposed victims.
 Convictions can result in fines, imprisonment, parole, or some combination of punishments.
 The fines can end up somewhere in the millions of dollars.

 To protect your best interests and hopefully avoid harsh sentencing, it is advisable to speak with a white-collar crimes lawyer familiar with local laws.
-Orange County criminal defense attorney Diane C. Bass has handled some of the most serious, high-profile investment fraud cases in Southern California and nationwide and would be proud to represent your case in and out of court.
+Orange County federal defense attorney Diane C. Bass has handled some of the most serious, high-profile investment fraud cases in Southern California and would be proud to represent your case in and out of court.
 Defense lawyer Diane C. Bass has an outstanding reputation in the eyes of her past clients as well as with her peers in the legal community.

 What is Investment Fraud?